Zeenobit/moonshine_util/README.md

 fn unsafe_system(mut query: Query<(&A, &B)>) {
     for (a, b) in query.iter() {
-        // A instance of `A` does exist, but this system skips over it silently!
+        // An instance of `A` does exist, but this system skips over it silently!
     }
 }